 If you’re not familiar with Drizzt, here’s the basics: Drizzt is a male drow who rejected his people’s evil culture to become a good-natured adventurer.
 He fights with two scimitars (one which deals fire damage, and one that deals cold damage), and he has a pet panther name Guenhwyvar (which translates from several languages into English as something like “shadow” or “ghost”).
 There’s nothing strictly wrong with any part of that, the concept has just been done to death.

-If your character’s personality can be described as “Wild card, bitches!”, you don’t belong in a party.
+If your character’s personality can be described as “the wild card”, you don’t belong in a party.
 Introducing pointless chaos makes it borderline impossible to accomplish anything, and it adds nothing interesting to the game.

 The Lone Wolf